How Marketing by Minal became a Small Biz 100 & how you can too!

 I’m glad you asked that!
 It’s 100 small businesses chosen by Small Business Saturday to feature every day in the 100 days leading up to Small Business Saturday.
 Every year, Small Business Saturday has done a brilliant job of promoting that year’s Small Biz 100, and I knew that I wanted to benefit from the value they added to other businesses.
 If you want to know who the other businesses in my year were, take a look at this article.

 So, now you know what it is, here’s how I got there.

 Most of it was easy and took no time at all.
 I just had to think about all the reasons I thought Small Business Saturday is such a great idea and put those in my application.
 Because it’s a celebration of all small businesses, it really wasn’t that difficult to put down why I’m such a big believer in it.

-I also had a bit of a plan about how I would help other small businesses in the lead up to Small Business Saturday (which is 3 December this year.
-Put it in your calendar!)
+I also had a bit of a plan about how I would help other small businesses in the lead up to Small Business Saturday.
 I know that a lot of business owners will find it a challenge to create a marketing campaign to promote themselves on the day, so I decided that I was going to help them.

 Now for the scary bit…

 I had to make a video.
 Yes, me, the former marketing manager who was always the person behind the camera; managing the cameraman and the interviewee.
 I won’t lie, it filled me with a huge amount of dread.
 But, it had to be done.
 So, for the first time in my career, I downloaded some video software, took a big breath and went for it.
 But you can use your smartphone too.
 It doesn’t need to be complicated.